 Cancer doesn’t just spread through the blood steam, it can also spread through the lymphatic system.
 This is a system of thin tubes (vessels) and lymph nodes that run throughout the body in the same way blood vessels do.
 The lymph system is an important part of our immune system as it plays a role in fighting bacteria and other infections; and destroying old or abnormal cells, such as cancer cells.
 The lymphatic system also contains organs, some of which feature regularly in NETs.
-If cancer cells go into the small lymph vessels close to the primary tumour they can be carried into nearby lymph glands.
-The cancer cells may get stuck there.
-In the lymph glands they may be destroyed but some may survive and grow to form tumours in one or more lymph nodes.
+If cancer cells go into the small lymph vessels close to the primary tumour they can be carried into nearby lymph glands where they stick around.
+In the lymph glands they may be destroyed (that is actually one of the jobs of the lymph glands) but some may survive and grow to form tumours in one or more lymph nodes.

 In early 2012, 15 months after removal of primary and 10 months after liver resection, one of the axillary lymph nodes became palpable (signs of growth) and this coincided with a small spike in Chromogranin A. A total of 9 nodes were removed very shortly after this surveillance, 5 of which tested positive for NETs (Ki-67 <5%).
 As part of the same operation, 5 SCF left clavicle nodes were removed but tested negative.
 On a subsequent Octreoscan, the armpit was clear but the clavicle area still lit up.
 However, there is no pathological enlargement or pain – so this is just monitored.

-Last week (3 Jan 2017), during my Endocrine MDT, a surveillance ultrasound spotted a slightly enlarged lymph node on the right side (measuring 9mm x 9mm) described as a ‘level 4’ node (a location indicator meaning the ‘lower jugular group’).
-The report has been passed to the NET MDT for their consideration but the surgical rep on the Endocrine MDT is currently recommending a conservative approach.
-I suspect he’s right, it’s still below the worry threshold, nothing is palpable (no lumps) and I don’t have any specific symptoms.
-There could be a number of reasons for the enlargement and it might even be back to normal size on my next scan.
-Hopefully just a nonsense.
-All my issues have been left-sided to date, so this is interesting.
-That said, I did have an MRI last year to investigate pain and a swelling at the site of my right ‘sternoclavicular’ joint – subsequently declared a nonsense.
+Early in 2017, during my Endocrine MDT, a surveillance ultrasound spotted a slightly enlarged lymph node on the right side (measuring 9mm x 9mm) described as a ‘level 4’ node (a location indicator meaning the ‘lower jugular group’).
+The report was passed to the NET MDT for their consideration with the surgical rep on the Endocrine MDT recommending a conservative approach – the NET MDT agreed.
+I suspect that’s right, it’s still below the worry threshold, nothing is palpable (no lumps) and I don’t have any specific symptoms.
+There could have been a number of reasons for the enlargement and it might even be back to normal size on my next scan.
+Hopefully just a non-issue.
+All my issues have been left-sided to date, so this was interesting.
+That said, I did have an MRI last year to investigate pain and a swelling at the site of my right ‘sternoclavicular’ joint – subsequently declared a non-issue.

 Thanks for reading